 If we can say we have prevented at least one family from suffering the loss of their child through suicide then we will have made a large difference to people’s lives that are affected by the loss of one precious life.

-This drives why we are here – communities that are suicide safe: this drives what we do – enabling young people to choose a different path.
+This drives why we are here – no-one else should experience suicide or the loss of a loved one to suicide.
+We seek a future where our communities are suicide safe for our young people.
+We will reach for that by – enabling young people to choose a different path.

 See our objectives to understand how we translate that intent into actions and activities.